Forest Management/Forest Resources Management

 Forest Management/Forest Resources Management programs prepare individuals to apply principles of forestry and natural resources management to the administration of forest lands and related resources.
 Includes instruction in silviculture, forest mensuration, forest protection, inventorying, biometrics, geographic information systems, remote sensing, photogrammetry, forest policy and economics, forest land use planning, fire protection and management, and related administrative skills.

 While Forest Management/Forest Resources Management has degrees up to the Masters degree, the majority of students earn a Bachelors degree.
-Students study Forest Management/Forest Resources Management all around the US, though the major at the Bachelors degree level has the most graduates in New York.
+Students study Forest Management/Forest Resources Management all around the US, though the major at the Bachelors degree level has the most graduates in Georgia.
 The average starting salary for a graduate with a bachelor's degree in Forest Management/Forest Resources Management is $41,500.

 Popularity of Forest Management/Forest Resources Management Degrees in the U.S.